Source: Facebook, Quora, Twitter("X")

 Alas genetic code for sentient beings gets chosen in the height of sexual ecstasy.
 I hope tomorrow the code for all sentient life can be chastely designed to the same exacting specifications as Tesla cars.

-I agree with you about the need for an algonomy - though algonomy is a science that (uniquely) can I hope one day be forgotten.
+I agree with you about the need for an algonomy - though algonomy is a science that (uniquely) can, I hope, one day be forgotten.

 One query though.
 Does the problem of suffering really fascinate most people?
 From my experience, most people try not to think about suffering.
 It's a turnoff.
 One of the reasons that I focus so much on the vision of a glorious blissful future is that naïve suffering-focused ethics can be depressing.
-One loses most of one's audience.- and an exponentially more brutally competitive battle for attention is unfolding.
+One loses most of one's audience - and an exponentially more brutally competitive battle for attention is unfolding.

 So what's the right balance for the abolitionist project?